Free: 96 PPC tools + my AI Playbook book

 What's Broken 3 issues

 The plan options start at $35 and jump to $55, with the 'Unlimited' tier at the top of the visible list.
-There's no cheap-plan decoy to anchor the $35 as affordable
+There's nothing cheaper next to it to make the $35 look affordable

 No '24-month total cost' math anywhere on the page.
 The device-plus-plan bundle is the real purchase, and hiding the all-in cost sets up post-purchase regret